x42bn6/sandbox/we-say-things-bulba-interview.md

 - Won MYM Prime Nations at the end of his 2nd year
 - 3rd year: Dota 2 and The International announced
 - Wasn't a fan of Dota 2.
 Thought it was a scam (they had been scammed by TOs and teams), and the $1m was too good to be true
-- Parents asked if he would go into esports as a career - of course not.
-This is just a game
+- Parents asked if he would go into esports as a career: "Of course not.
+This is just a game"
 - Was heading to India for a holiday and to visit relatives.
 Before this, Fear asked him to join OK.Nirvana for The International
 - Unfortunately, he ended up going to India instead
 - Ended up casting the tournament with Draskyl on NeoDota, and felt rather depressed because he wasn't at the event